Skip to content Skip to footer

 Push-Broom Hyperspectral Imagers

-EVK HELIOS cameras are Push-Broom hyperspectral cameras that are capable of high speeds and real-time measurements, as well as real-time chemometric data evaluation.
-Thus, they enable real-time process decisions based on the chemical properties of fast-moving objects.
+EVK HELIOS cameras are push-broom hyperpsectral cameras that enable high speeds and real-time measurements as well as chemometric evaluations of the data in real time.
+Thanks to these cameras it`s possible to make process decisions based on the chemical properties of fast-moving objects in real time.

 A typical push-broom hyperspectral camera consists of an objective lens, an entrance slit, a collimator, a dispersive element, the focusing optics, and an imaging sensor.
-The arrangement of these components is shown in the following figure.
+How these parts are arranged is shown in the following figure.

 The scenery is projected by the objective lens onto the entrance slit.
 The collimation optics collimate the centerline of the scene, meaning that the light rays of each point in the scene are parallel to each other.
 The dispersive element separates the radiation into different angles for different wavelengths, while the focusing optics reconstruct the image on the sensor plane.
-This ensures that that the full information of the scanning line is on the sensor plane at any instance, such, that movement of objects while recording, leads to motion blur at high exposure times but not to any reconstruction artifacts.
+This ensures all the information taken from the scanning line is on the sensor plane at all times.
+This means that when moving objects are recorded, motion blur happens at high exposure times but not to any reconstruction artifacts.